Offering individual, group, and relationship counseling.

-Dan's practice is deeply rooted in evidence-based practices such as Mindfulness, Cognitive-Behavioral Therapy and Dialectical-Behavioral therapy while also drawing from Jungian and Yogic perspectives.
+Dan's practice is deeply rooted in evidence-based practices such as Mindfulness, Cognitive-Behavioral Therapy (CBT) and Dialectical-Behavioral Therapy (DBT) while also drawing from Jungian and Yogic perspectives.
 In his integrative approach, Dan has found the use of mindfulness to be a powerful tool in helping clients increase their awareness of internal and physical processes which often illuminate and draw a connection to areas of struggle.
-Through these deeper inquiries and realizations, Dan guides his clients towards honoring their authentic selves so that they can traverse life’s challenges more gracefully.
+Through these deeper inquiries and realizations, Dan supports his clients towards honoring their authentic selves so that they can traverse life’s challenges more gracefully.
 Dan’s approach to therapy is anchored in his understand that awareness of one’s internal process and experience is the path towards freedom from obstacles in one’s life.
 Through his own mindfulness practice and study of the works of C.G.
 Jung and the power of dreams, Dan facilitates his clients towards accessing unconscious patterns and areas of difficulty that keep them stuck and hold them back from creating fulfilling lives.
 He strives to create an accepting and grounded space where his clients can feel safe to explore what brings them to therapy.

 Dan completed his Master's Degree in Social Work from the School of Social Service Administration at the University of Chicago.